Title I

 Therefore, I will do the following:

-· Obey the classroom rules (CHAMPS) and the school expectations (Be Safe, Respectful, Responsible, and Ready)
+- Obey the classroom rules and the school expectations (Be Safe, Respectful, Responsible, and Ready)

-· Ask for help from my teacher and family if I am having trouble doing my work.
+- Ask for help from my teacher/family if I am having trouble with my work.

-· Read for 20 minutes each day and turn in my reading log.
+- Read for at least 20 minutes each day and turn in my reading log.

-· Do my homework and turn it in on time.
+- Do my schoolwork/homework and turn it in on time.

 Teacher Agreement